Roasbeef/blips/blip-tap.md

 In the event that an edge node is unable to satisfy a quote request, then they should send `tap_rfq_reject`, identifying the rejected quote ID.
-A quote might be rejected if the channel cannot accommodate the proposed volume, or if the edge node is unwilling to carry any HTLCs for that `asset_id`.
+A quote might be rejected if the channel cannot accommodate the proposed volume, or if the edge node is unwilling to carry any HTLCs for the asset specified by asset ID field `out_asset_id`.

 1. type: ?? (`tap_req_accept`)
 2. data: